-“The convex hull of spin coherent states” by Muhammad Sadiq, and anti-de Sitter space" by Valentina Di Carlo, and and "Entropiska krafter, speciellt hos gummi" by Helena Engström.
+“The convex hull of spin coherent states” by Muhammad Sadiq, and anti-de Sitter space" by Valentina Di Carlo.
+Recent Bachelor's and "Entropiska krafter, speciellt hos gummi" by Helena Engström.
 See

 My Erdös number is 3.
 My Einstein number is 4.
 And one more thing.
-A quote from James Lovelock, which I had occasion to think about, some time ago actually:
+A quote from James Lovelock, which I have had occasion to think about, quite some time ago actually: